FLUX-SE/all_docs/flux_processing_release_notes.md

 * Fix crashes with Ableton live macOS and VST plugins
 * HEar AudioUnit - Ableton crashes when inserting a second instance
 * HEar - Bypass is working in AAX
+* Elixir - Crash when clicking on the settings button on Session version

 ## Build 21.11.0.50107 (HEar, IRCAM Verb)